Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Introduction

 Pattern recognition methods have transitioned to using ``machine learning'' algorithms in place of manual cutoffs.
 With machine learning, we can train a model to separate a dataset into a known set of classes, such as ``lensing systems'' and ``non-lensing systems''.
 However, many classic machine learning algorithms do not work well in image space, i.e. directly using the raw pixel values of the image, but first require a process of {\em feature engineering}. {\em Feature engineering} uses domain expertise to extract variables that are more directly related to the classification task at hand.
 An example would be the application of an edge detector.
 The optimal weights and cutoffs for these derived variables that are used to determine the class label of an image are found automatically by the algorithm.

 Some more recent works have made use of a subset of machine learning algorithms called neural networks to classify images, either from derived image parameters or directly in image space.
-In \citet{estrada_etal07}, authors used derived shape parameters to train neural nets to identify arc candidates. \citet{agnello_etal15} used neural networks trained on data from multiband magnitudes, and \citet{bom_etal16} used extracted morphological parameters.
+In \citet{estradaetal07}, authors used derived shape parameters to train neural nets to identify arc candidates. \citet{agnelloetal15} used neural networks trained on data from multiband magnitudes, and \citet{bometal16} used extracted morphological parameters.

-The most advanced use of neural networks for strong lensing classification operate directly in image space. \citep{petrillo_etal17} used mock Kilo Degree Survey data to train convolutional neural networks, with a training set size of six million images. \citet{lanusse_etal17} used state-of-the-art deep residual neural networks to also work directly in the image space with minimal image pre-processing.
-A major strength of the \citet{lanusse_etal17} implementation is that in comparison to deep convolutional neural networks, deep residual neural networks have been found to be easier to train and perform better (Metcalf et al., in prep).
+The most advanced use of neural networks for strong lensing classification operate directly in image space. \citep{petrilloetal17} used mock Kilo Degree Survey (KiDS) data to train convolutional neural networks, with a training set size of six million images. \citet{lanusseetal17} used state-of-the-art deep residual neural networks to also work directly in the image space with minimal image pre-processing.
+A major strength of the \citet{lanusseetal17} implementation is that in comparison to deep convolutional neural networks, deep residual neural networks have been found to be easier to train and perform better on simulated data \citep{metcalfetal18}.

+A lens-finding challenge conducted in 2017 compared results of various lens-finding methods from several teams \citep{metcalfetal18}.
+The challenge included both ground- and space-based data, respectively using mock and real KiDS data, and mock Euclid data.
+Using the area under the curve (AUC) of the Receiver Operating Characteristic curve (see Section~\ref{sec:ROC} for more details) as a metric, the performance for ground-based-like data was as follows.
+Neural networks performed best with a top AUC=0.98 (e.g. \citet{lanusseetal17,jacobsetal17}), human inspection with an AUC=0.89, and the method we present in this paper at AUC=0.84.
+AUC values closer to 1 indicate better identification of lenses.
+It is worth noting, however, that the AUC worsened for all methods when evaluated on true ground-based data alone.

+To date, the most significant challenge has been in translating lens-finding algorithms to perform well on observed data. \citet{jacobsetal17} provides the first example of a trained neural network successfully applied to data from the Canada-France-Hawaii Telescope Legacy Survey.
+The success in application to observations stems from the creation of training sets that incorporate real survey galaxies and real survey backgrounds.